 This rule determines the "insideness" of a point on the canvas by drawing a ray from that point to infinity in any direction and then examining the places where a segment of the shape crosses the ray.
-Starting with a count of zero, add one each time a path segment crosses the ray from left to right and subtract one each time a path segment crosses the ray from right to left.
-After counting the crossings, if the result is zero then the point is outside the path.
+Starting with a count of zero, add one each time a path segment crosses the ray from left to right and subtract one each time a path segment crosses the ray from the crossings, if the result is zero then the point is outside the path.
 Otherwise, it is inside.
 The following drawing illustrates the nonzero rule: